Category Archives: WORDS, DON´T COME EASY! (VOCABULARY)

 - They’ve got…[a hole in the end/…)

 Checking something is the right thing

 - Is this what you are looking for?

 - Oh, you mean… [stain remover/…]

-AS NEXT WEEK WE ARE GOING TO BE TALKING ABOUT THE COUNTRY AND RURAL LIFE I THOUGHT IT MIGHT BE INTERESTING FOR YOU TO READ THIS ARTICLE PUBLISHED TODAY…
+AS NEXT THURSDAY WE ARE GOING TO BE TALKING ABOUT THE COUNTRY AND RURAL LIFE I THOUGHT IT MIGHT BE INTERESTING FOR YOU TO READ THIS ARTICLE PUBLISHED A YEAR AGO…